Add Trails to Trail Finder

 • CT Trail Finder is an opportunity to contribute to a statewide resource of trails and outdoor resources.

-• Prevent overuse by spreading it out.
+• Prevent overuse by spreading use to more locations.

 • Connect trailside services to trails (economic benefit), coming soon!